Lindsey Stirling: Instruments

 Stirling uses the L.R.
-Baggs Violin Pickup for her "Roth" and "Nero".
+Baggs violin pickup for her "Roth" and "Nero".
 In March 2022, Stirling auctioned off a violin she used as a teenager for the charity Unicef.
 The violin sold for $7,200.

 Personal life

 Stirling attended Brigham Young University (BYU) in Provo, Utah, to study filmmaking.
 She later served as a missionary in New York City for the Church of Jesus Christ of Latter-day Saints (LDS Church).
 A story she wrote about her mission was later published in the compilation Do Not Attempt in Heels: Mission Stories and Advice from Sisters Who've Been There.
 Stirling returned to Provo in 2009 to continue studying at BYU.
 She then moved back to Arizona, in December 2012, to be with her family.
 In August 2015, she graduated from the BYU Marriott School of Management with a Bachelor of Science degree in recreation management.
-She resides in Los Angeles, and in 2019 moved to the Hollywood Hills, buying a property from film director John Stalberg Jr..
+At this time, Forbes estimated her net worth as $6 million.
+She moved to Los Angeles in 2013, and in 2019 bought a Hollywood Hills property from film director John Stalberg Jr.

 In December 2015, Stirling became the owner of Luna, a chihuahua.
 Appearing on stage and in photoshoots, Stirling credits Luna with helping her through the loss of close friends and family.

+In 2024, Stirling hired a private investigator to track a stalker who had previously attempted to illegally enter a property owned by Taylor Swift.